-ATM fees in the Philippines may vary from bank to bank.
-Charges also differ for every transaction.
-For example, balance inquiry fees are typically cheaper than bank withdrawal charges because balance inquiries are simpler compared to withdrawals.
-You may also pay more when you use your ATM to withdraw or check your balance using a different bank’s ATM.
+ATM fees vary from bank to bank.
+Charges differ for every transaction.
+You also pay more when you withdraw or check your balance using a different bank’s ATM.

 To help you learn more about ATM fees in the Philippines and how they can affect you financially, here are a few things to note.